 the previous step.
 Choose a zone or region close to you, or use

 - From the dropdown list, select the Master version for your cluster.
-You must use version 1.11.8-gke.4 or newer.
-Other recommended versions are listed below.
+You must use one of the recommended versions.

 Configure the node pool with these recommended settings: